j-d-b/tas-backend/README.md

 * A MariaDB database

 ### tas-server
-[`tas-server`](https://github.com/j-d-b/tas-server/) is an express web server which exposes a GraphQL API.
+[`tas-server`](https://hub.docker.com/r/jbrdy/tas-server/) is an express web server which exposes a GraphQL API.

-`tas-server` has it's own repository and is included as a submodule here.

 `tas-server` connects to the database and is queried by [`tas-app`](https://github.com/j-d-b/tas-app/) (the web UI) and `tas-remind` using throught the GraphQL API.